smithjd/sql-pet/index.Rmd

 * Docker is a relatively easy way to simulate the relationship between an R/RStudio session and a database -- all on on a single machine, provided you have Docker installed and running.
 * You may want to run PostgreSQL on a Docker container, avoiding any OS or system dependencies that might come up.

-## Why write a book about DBMS access from R using Docker?

-* Large data stores in organizations are stored in databases that have specific access constraints and  structural characteristics.
-* Learning to navigate the gap between R and the database is difficult to simulate outside corporate walls.
-* R users frequently need to make sense of complex data structures using diagnostic techniques that should not be reinvented (and so would benefit from more public instruction and  commentary).
-* Docker is a relatively easy way to simulate the relationship between an R/Rstudio session and database -- all on on a single machine.

 ## Docker and R on your machine